The definitions and rules of interpretation in this clause apply in these Terms & Conditions.

 - was, is or becomes available to the receiving party on a non-confidential basis from a person who, to the receiving party's knowledge, is not bound by a confidentiality agreement with the disclosing party or otherwise prohibited from disclosing the information to the receiving party.

 Databases: any and all databases or collated information arranged in a systematic form, compiled from the Information and/or Results in an anonymised form.

-Data controller, data processor, data subject, personal data and processing: have the respective meanings given to them in applicable Data Protection Laws from time to time (and related expressions, including process, processed and processes shall be construed accordingly).
+Data controller, data processor, data subject, personal data, processing and special categories of personal data: have the respective meanings given to them in applicable Data Protection Laws from time to time (and related expressions, including process, processed and processes shall be construed accordingly).

-Data Protection Laws: the Data Protection Act 1998 and Directive 95/46/EC, and any other applicable law or regulation relating to the processing of personal data and to privacy, as such legislation shall be amended, revised or replaced from time to time, including by operation of the GDPR.
+Data Protection Laws: the General Data Protection Regulation (EU) 2016/679 (GDPR), the Data Protection Act 2018 (DPA 2018) and any other applicable law or regulation relating to the processing of personal data and to privacy, as such legislation shall be amended, revised or replaced from time to time.

 Fee: the sum set out and payable in accordance with clause 4.